mars0i/popco2/README.md

 except for some peripheral details.

-popco2 is a framework for agent-based simulations in which agents' communication of their simulated beliefs depends how those beliefs do or do not fit into analogies.
+popco2 is a framework for agent-based simulations in which agents' communication of their simulated beliefs depends how those beliefs do, or do not, fit into analogies.
 It involves "coherence" in two senses:
 (a) it often tends to generate agreement between agents, and (b) the ACME model of analogy processing can be viewed as based on ideas about coherence (see references below).
 For the motivation of this project,